Cancel anytime

 History and Background

-Cross Timbers Royalty Trust was formed in 1991 by XTO Energy Inc. to own net profits interests in XTO's working interests in oil and gas properties.
-The trust distributes to its unit holders the proceeds it receives from these net profits interests, less administrative expenses.
+Cross Timbers Royalty Trust (CRT) was formed in 1991 by XTO Energy Inc. It is a grantor trust that owns net profits interests in certain oil and gas properties.
+The trust's primary function is to distribute net profits received from these properties to its unitholders.

 Core Business Areas